giantswarm/docs/src/content/getting-started/observe-your-clusters-and-apps/_index.md

 kubectl apply -f config-map.yaml
 ```

-After few seconds, you can open the `Dashboards` view in the `Grafana` UI and find your custom dashboard in the `Giant Swarm Public Dashboards` folder.
+After a few seconds, you can open the `Dashboards` view in the `Grafana` UI and find your custom dashboard in the `Customer` folder.

 ![custom-dashboard](custom-dashboard.png)

 As you can see in the image above, the dashboard shows some information about the `hello-world` application.
-You see the number of errors, the number of success requests, and number of requests by code.
+You see the number of errors, the number of success requests, and the number of requests by code.
 Feel free to poke around and create your own panels.

 ## Next step